-– a partnership between the City of McKinney, the and the – is expanding its service footprint and will begin operating in the Town of Prosper effective Monday, June 3.
+Collin County Transit – a partnership between the City of McKinney, the McKinney Urban Transit District (MUTD) and the Denton County Transportation Authority (DCTA) – is expanding its service footprint and will begin operating in the Town of Prosper effective Monday, June 3.
 The service consists of a subsidized taxi voucher program that provides efficient transit options for participating MUTD cities including McKinney, Lowry Crossing, Melissa, Princeton, Celina and now the Town of Prosper.

 On April 10, the Town of Prosper joined the MUTD which makes transit decisions and manages federal and state transit funding on behalf of the participating cities.
 Prosper residents will now be able to use MUTD services such as Collin County Transit, which provides on-demand transportation for older adults, individuals with disabilities and low-income residents in its service area.